-During the month of April, Hope for HIE will be making an annual push to promote World HIE Awareness Month online to promote awareness, education and, most importantly, support.
+During the month of April, Hope for HIE will be championing the HIE Awareness Month campaign online, and regionally, to promote awareness, education and, most importantly, support.

-The theme this year is "TEAM HOPE."
+The theme this year is HOPE INSPIRES.
 Community stories and pictures will be shared widely on social media and the Hope for HIE website.
-The community can join in by using the hashtags #TEAMHOPE and #HIEawarenessMonth, as well as tagging @HopeforHIE.
+The community can join in by using the hashtags #HOPEINSPIRES and #HIEawarenessMonth, as well as tagging @HopeforHIE.